wangjunlem/msianspr-covid-faq/pca.md

 ## Is it possible to stay in the same room for SHN with other people? {#pca-sg-shn-share}

 Yes, but only if the person is a family member (spouse/child who does not need to be under PCA).
+Please prepare proof of familial ties, such as a copy of the marriage/birth certificate.

-Employees from the same company are no longer allowed to share the room.
+Employees from the same company are no longer allowed to share rooms.

 See the [response][ICA SafeTravel Response] from the Safe Travel team on costs and appeal details.